Skip to content

 }

-Entries in the allowedTopics attribute are matched using the matcher module.
-Use allowedTopics = ["*"] to allow the publisher to broadcast messages to all topics.
+Topic patterns are matched using the matcher module.
+Use * to allow the publisher to broadcast messages on all topics.

 WebSocket Inbound Messaging

-You can enable WebSocket clients to emit messages as input to the application.
-These messages are subsequently routed to enabled forwarding destinations for real-time processing.
+You can enable WebSocket clients to emit messages as input to backend applications.
+These messages are subsequently routed to enabled forwarding targets for real-time processing.

 ws.send(JSON.stringify({